 Despite their immediate popularity when production began in 1935, Hummel figurines saw a temporary lapse in production during the Nazi occupation of Germany during WWII.
 Luckily, production had resumed by 1946, and the figurines quickly became popular among U.S. servicemen stationed in Germany.
 Upon their return home, many brought the collectible figurines along as souvenirs.
 In fact, they became so popular with servicemen that the figurines were offered for sale as part of the Army Base Exchange system.

-The 1970s and 80’s saw a huge spike in interest and prices for these prized collectibles, and they have remained popular ever since.
-The wide availability and the sheer number of traditional figurines, collectible plates, special editions including a Swarovski crystal series, international editions, and commemoratives series have delighted collectors with plenty of options to obsess over, specialize and grow their collections.
+The 1970s and 80s saw a huge spike in interest and prices for these prized collectibles, and they have remained popular ever since.
+The wide availability and the sheer number of traditional figurines, collectible plates, and special editions including a Swarovski crystal series, international editions, and commemorative series have delighted collectors with plenty of options to obsess over, specialize, and grow their collections.

 Value of Hummels in 2022